ranwez/CDScompare/data/tests/README_test_files.txt

 - multi_chromosome_test_alt.gff3 : GFF file describing two loci on different chromosomes (chr2A and chr2B), which should yield identities of 20 and 100 % when compared with multi_chromosome_test_ref.gff3.

+- comment_test.gff3: GFF file describing 2 loci on the chr2A and one on "contig", with a commented first line.
+The program should ignore the lines starting with 'contig' and '#' and only retrieve the 2 loci from the chr2A.

+- diff_dnaMol-1-chr_test.gff3: GFF file describing 1 locus on the ch2A, intended to be compared to diff_dnaMol-2-chr_test.gff3.
+This gff is successively used as ref and alt in the test.

+- diff_dnaMol-2-chr_test.gff3: GFF file describing the same locus as diff_dnaMol-1-chr_test.gff3 + another one on the chr2B, intended to be compared to diff_dnaMol-1-chr_test.gff3.
+The fact that the chr2B_forward is only present in one of the 2 gff should not raise an error, and loci from both DNA molecules are expected to be described in the csv output.
+This gff is successively used as ref and alt in the test.